Textualize/textual/docs/guide/command_palette.md

 To declare a command, define a `get_system_commands` method on your App.
 Textual will call this method with the screen that was active when the user summoned the command palette.
-You can add a command by yielding a tuple of `(TITLE, HELP TEXT, CALLABLE)`.
-The `TITLE` and `HELP TEXT` values are shown in the command palette.
+You can add a command by yielding a [`SystemCommand`][textual.app.SystemCommand] object which contains `title` and `help` text to be shown in the command palette, and `callback` which is the function to run if the user selects the command.
-If the user selects that command, then Textual will invoke `CALLABLE`.

 Here's how we would add a command to ring the terminal bell (a super useful piece of functionality):